LukeMS/daimonin/trunk/client/README_LINUX.txt

 SOURCE PACKAGES
 ---------------
-Downloading the source package requieres compiling (of course).
+Downloading the source package requires compiling (of course).
-You will see in the folder /client a sup folder called /make.
+You will see in the folder /client a sub folder called /make.
 Go in this folder and read the README.txt there.
 You will be guided to your OS and what you need to do to compile the client.
 Note, that you need for some OS other libaries you must perhaps